f5devcentral/terraform-azure-bigip-module/example/bigip_azure_3nic_deploy/README.md

 ## Deploys F5 BIGIP Azure Cloud

-This Terraform module deploys 1-NIC BIGIP in Azure with the following characteristics:
+This Terraform module deploys 3-NIC BIGIP in Azure with the following characteristics:

-  Bigip 1 Nic as management interface associated with user provided subnet and security-group
+  Bigip 3 Nic with management, external, internal interfaces associated with user provided subnet and security-group

 ## Example Usage